CACTI OF ARGENTINA

 There are two night stops at most locations and so there are eight hotels used during the tour.
 All the hotels are of a very good standard and all rooms have en suite showers/WCs.
 Many of these hotels are set in beautiful grounds and several have spas attached.

-UK direct return flights are from London Heathrow to Buenos Aires.
+UK direct return flights are from London Gatwick or London Heathrow* direct to Buenos Aires.
 There are internal flights on to Cordoba and back from Salta to Buenos Aires.
 Add-ons are available from various UK airports*.
 Other indirect routes from regional UK Airports* are available.

 *These routes may incur a supplement.